OpenEvalProject/evals/manuscripts/elife-42535/v4/manuscript.md

 Variations of our full set were made to specifically assess the placement of each long-branched and compositionally biased group individually.
 In other words, each group with comparatively long branches (the Rickettsiales, Pelagibacterales, Holosporales, and alphaproteobacterium HIMB59) was analyzed in isolation, that is, in the absence of other long-branched and compositionally biased taxa.
 This was done with the purpose of reducing the potential artefactual attraction among these groups.
 Taxon removal was done in addition to compositionally biased site removal and data recoding into reduced character-state alphabets (for a summary of the different methodological strategies employed see Figure 2—figure supplement 2).

-## Removal of compositionally biased and fast-evolving sites
+### Removal of compositionally biased and fast-evolving sites

 As an effort to reduce artefacts in phylogenetic inference from our dataset (which might stem from extreme divergence in the evolution of the Alphaproteobacteria), we removed sites estimated to be highly compositionally heterogeneous or fast evolving.
 The compositional heterogeneity of a site was estimated by using a metric intended to measure the degree of disparity between the most %AT-rich taxa and all others.
 Taxa were ordered from lowest to highest proteome GARP:FIMNKY ratios; ‘GARP’ amino acids are encoded by %GC-rich codons, whereas ‘FIMNKY’ amino acids are encoded by %AT-rich codons.
 The resulting plot was visually inspected and a GARP:FIMNKY ratio cutoff of 1.06 (which represented a discontinuity or gap in the distribution which separated the long-branched and compositionally biased taxa Pelagibacterales, Holosporales and Rickettsiales from all others) was chosen to divide the dataset into low GARP:FMINKY (or %AT-rich) and higher GARP:FIMNKY (or ‘GC-rich’) taxa (Figure 2—figure supplement 7).
 Next, we determined the degree of compositional bias per site (ɀ) for the frequencies of both FIMNKY and GARP amino acids between the %AT-rich and all other (‘GC-rich’) alphaproteobacteria.
+To calculate this metric for each site the following formula was used:

+$$
+ɀ=(\piFIMNKY_{%AT−rich}−\piFIMNKY_{%GC−rich})+(\piGARP_{%GC−rich}−\piGARP_{%AT−rich})
+$$

-To calculate this metric for each site the following formula was used:ɀ=(πFIMNKY%AT−rich−πFIMNKY%GC−rich)+(πGARP%GC−rich−πGARP%AT−rich)where πFIMNKY and πGARP are the sum of the frequencies for FIMNKY and GARP amino acids at a site, respectively, for either ‘% AT-rich’ or ‘% GC-rich’ taxa.
+where $\piFIMNKY$ and $\piGARP$ are the sum of the frequencies for FIMNKY and GARP amino acids at a site, respectively, for either ‘% AT-rich’ or ‘% GC-rich’ taxa.
 According to this metric, higher values measure a greater disparity between %AT-rich alphaproteobacteria and all others; a measure of compositional heterogeneity or bias per site.
 The most compositionally heterogeneous sites according to ɀ were progressively removed using the software SiteStripper (Verbruggen, 2018) in increments of 10%.
 We also progressively removed the fastest evolving sites in increments of 10%.
 Conditional mean site rates were estimated under the LG+C60+F+R6 model in IQ-TREE v1.5.5 using the ‘-wsr’ flag (Nguyen et al., 2015).

-## Data recoding
+### Data recoding

 Our datasets were recoded into four- and six-character state amino acid alphabets using dataset-specific recoding schemes aimed at minimizing compositional heterogeneity in the data (Susko and Roger, 2007).
 The program minmax-chisq, which implements the methods of Susko and Roger (2007), was used to find the best recoding schemes—please see Figure 3, Figure 2—figure supplement 4 and Figure 3—figure supplement 1–6, and Figure 3—figure supplement 8 legends for the specific recoding schemes used for each dataset.
 The approach uses the chi-squared (X2) statistic for a test of homogeneity of frequencies as a criterion function for determining the best recoding schemes.
-Let πi denote the frequency of bin i for the recoding scheme currently under consideration.
-For instance, suppose the amino acids were recoded into four bins: RNCM EHIPTWV ADQLKS GFY, then π4 would be the frequency with which the amino acids G, F or Y were observed.
-Let πis be the frequency of bin i for the sth taxa.
-Then the X2 statistic for the null hypothesis that the frequencies are constant, over taxa, against the unrestricted hypothesis ists= ∑is(πis−πi)2/πi
+Let $\pi_{i}$ denote the frequency of bin $i$ for the recoding scheme currently under consideration.
+For instance, suppose the amino acids were recoded into four bins: RNCM EHIPTWV ADQLKS GFY, then $\pi_{4}$ would be the frequency with which the amino acids G, F or Y were observed.
+Let $\pi_{is}$ be the frequency of bin $i$ for the $s$th taxa.
+Then the X2 statistic for the null hypothesis that the frequencies are constant, over taxa, against the unrestricted hypothesis is

+$$
+t_{s}= \sumis(\pi_{is}−\pi_{i})^{2}/\pi_{i}
+$$

-The X2 statistic provides a measure of how different the frequencies for the sth taxa are from the average frequencies.
-The maximum ts over s is taken as an overall measure of how heterogeneous the frequencies are for a given recoding scheme.
-The minmax-chisq program searches through recoding schemes, moving amino acids from one bin to another, to try to minimize the max⁡ts (Susko and Roger, 2007).
+The X2 statistic provides a measure of how different the frequencies for the $s$th taxa are from the average frequencies.
+The maximum $t_{s}$ over $s$ is taken as an overall measure of how heterogeneous the frequencies are for a given recoding scheme.
+The minmax-chisq program searches through recoding schemes, moving amino acids from one bin to another, to try to minimize the $max⁡t_{s}$ (Susko and Roger, 2007).

-## Phylogenetic inference
+### Phylogenetic inference

 The inference of phylogenies was primarily done under the maximum likelihood framework and using IQ-TREE v1.5.5 (Minh et al., 2013; Nguyen et al., 2015).
 ModelFinder in IQ-TREE v1.5.5 (Kalyaanamoorthy et al., 2017) was used to assess the best-fitting amino acid empirical matrix (e.g. JTT, WAG, and LG), on a maximum-likelihood tree, to our full dataset of 120 taxa and 200 conserved single-copy marker genes (see Supplementary file 2E and Supplementary file 2F).
 We first inferred guide trees (for a PMSF analysis) with a model that comprises the LG empirical matrix, with empirical frequencies estimated from the data (F), six rates for the FreeRate model to account for rate heterogeneity across sites (R6), and a mixture model with 60 amino acid profiles (C60) to account for compositional heterogeneity across sites—LG + C60+F + R6.
 Because the computational power and time required to properly explore the whole tree space (given such a big dataset and complex model) was too high, constrained tree searches were employed to obtain these initial guide trees (see Figure 2—figure supplement 6 for the constraint tree).
 Many shallow nodes were constrained if they received maximum UFBoot and SH-aLRT support in a LG + PMSF(C60)+F + R6 analysis.
 All deep nodes, those relevant to the questions addressed here, were left unconstrained (Figure 2—figure supplement 6).
 The guide trees were then used together with a dataset-specific mixture model ES60 to estimate site-specific amino acid profiles, or a PMSF (Posterior Mean Site Frequency Profiles) model, that best account for compositional heterogeneity across sites (Wang et al., 2018).
 The dataset-specific empirical mixture model ES60 also has 60 categories but, unlike the general C60, was directly estimated from our large dataset of 200 genes and 120 alphaproteobacteria (and outgroup) using the methods described in Susko et al. (2018); ModelFinder (Kalyaanamoorthy et al., 2017) suggests that the LG + ES60+F + R6 model is the best-fitting model; the R6 model component, however, considerably increases computational burden; see Supplementary file 2F and Supplementary file 2G).
 Final trees were inferred using the LG + PMSF(ES60)+F + R6 model and a fully unconstrained tree search.
 Those datasets that produced the most novel topologies under maximum likelihood were further analyzed under a Bayesian framework using PhyloBayes MPI v1.7 and the CAT-Poisson+Γ4 model (Lartillot and Philippe, 2004; Lartillot et al., 2009).
 This model allows for a very large number of classes to account for compositional heterogeneity across sites and, unlike in the more complex CAT-GTR+Γ4 model, also allows for convergence to be more easily achieved between MCMC chains.
 PhyloBayes MCMC chains were run for at least 10,000 cycles until convergence between the chains was achieved and the largest discrepancy (i.e. maxdiff parameter) was ≤0.4 (except for the untreated dataset analyzed in Figure 2—figure supplement 3A; see Supplementary file 2H for several summary statistics for each PhyloBayes MCMC chain, including discrepancy and effective sample size values).
 A consensus tree was generated from two PhyloBayes MCMC chains using a burn-in of 500 trees and sub-sampling every 10 trees.

 Phylogenetic analyses of recoded datasets into four-character state alphabets were analyzed using IQ-TREE v1.5.5 and the model GTR + ES60 S4+F + R6.
 ES60S4 is an adaptation of the dataset-specific empirical mixture model ES60 to four-character states.
 It is obtained by adding the frequencies of the amino acids that belong to each bin in the dataset-specific four-character state scheme S4 (see Data Recoding for details).
 Phylogenetics analyses of recoded datasets into six-character state alphabets were analyzed using PhyloBayes MPI v1.7 and the CAT-Poisson+Γ4 model.
 Maximum-likelihood analyses with a six-state recoding scheme could not be performed because IQ-TREE currently only supports amino acid datasets recoded into four-character states.

-## Other analyses
+### Other analyses

 The 16S rRNA genes of ‘Candidatus Finniella inopinata’, and the presumed endosymbionts of Peranema trichophorum and Stachyamoeba lipophora were identified with RNAmmer 1.2 server and BLAST searches.
 A set of 16S rRNA genes for diverse rickettsialeans and holosporaleans, and other alphaproteobacteria as outgroup, were retrieved from NCBI GenBank.
 The selection was based on Hess and Melkonian (2013), Szokoli et al. (2016) and Wang and Wu (2015).
 Environmental sequences for uncultured and undescribed rickettsialeans were retrieved by keeping the 50 best hits resulting from a BLAST search of our three novel 16S rRNA genes against the NCBI GenBank non-redundant (nr) database.
 The sequences were aligned with the SILVA aligner SINA v1.2.11 and all-gap sites were later removed.
 Phylogenetic analyses on this alignment were performed on IQ-TREE v1.5.5 using the GTR + F + R8 model.

 A UPGMA (average-linkage) clustering of amino acid compositions based on the 200 gene set for the Alphaproteobacteria was built in MEGA 7 (Kumar et al., 2016) from a matrix of Euclidean distances between amino acid compositions of sequences exported from the phylogenetic software P4 (Foster, 2004; http://p4.nhm.ac.uk/index.html).

-## Data availability
+### Data availability

 Sequencing data were deposited in NCBI GenBank under the BioProject PRJNA501864.
 The genomes of 'Candidatus Finniella inopinata', endosymbiont of Peranema trichophorum strain CCAP 1260/1B and endosymbiont of Stachyamoeba lipophora strain ATCC 50324 were deposited in NCBI GenBank under the accessions GCA_004210305.1, GCA_004210275.1 and GCA_003932735.1.
 Raw sequencing reads were deposited on the NCBI SRA archive under the accessions SRR8145469, SRR8145470, SRR8156519, SRR8156520, SRR8156521, SRR8156522.
 Multi-gene datasets as well as phylogenetic trees inferred in this study were deposited at Mendeley Data under the DOI: 10.17632/75m68dxd83.2.